Page last updated on: March 14th, 2021

 The first wife of Zeus was Metis, a titaness and the goddess of wisdom and deviousness.
-According to a prophecy of that time, Zeus would lose his Kingdom by his first descendant, so he decided to swallow Metis when she became pregnant to Athena.
+According to a prophecy of that time, Zeus would lose his Kingdom by his first descendant, so he decided to swallow Metis when she became pregnant to Athena, goddess of wisdom.

 Next, Zeus married the willowy Themis, the titaness of justice, who bore him the Horae(the Hours) and the Moirae (the Fates).